IngeborgArdoe/training/free/exercise-03.md

    * Target Type: "Page"
    * Target: "Activities - Kanban"
    * Data Filter: "Read related"
-3. Click on the Read related text to open a dialog.
-Fill in the following properties (see figure below):
       * Filter target data set: "Activities"
       * On objects in source data set: "Person"
       * Where the source is related to the target in a: "One to Many Relationship"
       * By outbound field in target: "Activities.Responsible"
+3. Save and see the results in the browser.
+Remember to open a Company that has activities related to it.
  ![oppg03fig5.JPG](media/oppg03fig5.JPG)

 3. Save and see the results in the Human Resources app in the browser.
 Remember to open a Person that has activities related to it.